txje/Unicycler/README.md

 This tool is intended for cases where the reads and reference are expected to match perfectly (or at least as perfectly as error-prone long reads can match).
 An example of an appropriate case would be if the reference sequences are assembled contigs of a bacterial strain and the long reads are from the same strain.

+Required inputs:
+  1) FASTA file of one or more reference sequences
+  2) FASTQ file of long reads

+Output: SAM file of alignments

 ### Required arguments:
 * `--ref`: FASTA file containing one or more reference sequences
 * `--reads`: FASTQ file of long reads